 Somehow that time seems like a long time ago, back before the weeds got ahead of me a time or two.
 Before I spent my afternoons canning, when I had other things I wanted to be doing.
 Before the vegetables that I thought I just had to plant, just had to be taken care of.
 I know it sounds like there is a lot of whining going on, and you are right, there is; it's time to clear off the garden and store away the canning equipment until next year, and that's not fun.

 There are other things I want to do right now, like my crafting, go visit my nephew in Lincoln, and get ready for my booth in our local state wide garage sale so aptly called the Junk Jaunt.
 Certainly the tools will be okay until next year; they've not run away from home yet.
 Yes, they would be okay, but that is what I have been saying for several years, and it is time to stop putting it off.
-My car is parked beside the wall where we hang our tools, and they seem to be staring down at me with sad beady eyes every time I drive out of the garage while they hang there dirty and unattended to.

 It's not that I don't clean the dirt off of the shovel or a hoe when I get done with it; most of the time, but it needs a good sharpening and oiling at the end of the season.
 I occasionally spray it with WD40 throughout the season which helps keep it from rusting.
 The metal parts need to washed thoroughly, allowed to dry, and then I take my brass wire brush and give them a good brushing, dry them, and oil them with good oil I have on hand.
 Used motor oil works fine, and you are recycling at the same time.
 Don't forget the handles.
 Every couple of years, run sand paper over them then apply oil and they will last a lot longer while being easier on your hands.
 Putting a good coat of paint on them also will help preserve the wood.
 I like the look of the wood, so I oil mine when I oil the blades of the tools.